victorzhao1990/15637-webapp-blog-assignment/README.md

 The minimal blog system that I finished while I was taking the course 15637 Web Application Development.

+Please don't copy any part of my code for your ICS lab assignments in CMU.
+You will get caught.

 # Deployment:

 The link to the deployed website is http://homework-6.mybluemix.net.
 May be invalid soon due to expiration of the trial account.